fsprojects/FAKE/help/markdown/contributing.md

 ## API-Design

-We [learned from our mistakes](fake-fake5-learn-more.html), so we use the following guidelines:
+We [learned from our mistakes](fake-fake5-learn-more.html), so we use the following guidelines, **please read them very carefully** (ask if you don't understand any rule):

  - AutoOpen is no longer used
  - we replace `<verb><module>` functions with `<module>.<verb>`